CBT notes with clinical review example

 MDS review: James’s scores on the PHQ9 and GAD7 have remained the same since last session.
 We explored this further, and this appears to be an accurate reflection.

-We used a thought from his home task to challenge in session today, please see below example:
+Used a thought from his home task to challenge in session today:

 Situation: sent a work email with a spelling mistake.